Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="6 pin board jtag interface"
 >}}

-Anoter issue with this layout is that, likely in the intrest on saving on space and manifacturing cost given this accelerator was not desinged as a dev board, this JTAG interface doesn't follow an easily compatible layout on which I can just plug on one of my debug probes.
+Another issue with this layout is that, likely in the interest of saving on space and manufacturing cost given this accelerator was not designed as a dev board, this JTAG interface doesn't follow an easily compatible layout on which I can just plug in one of my debug probes.
 As such, it will require some re-wiring.

 ## Segger JLINK :heart:

 I do not own an AMD approved JTAG programmer.

-So, traditionally speaking, the Segger JLink is used to debugging embedded CPU's let them be standalone or in a Zynq rather than configuring an FPGA.
-That being said, all we need to do is use JTAG to shift in a bitstream to the CLLs and technically speaking and programmable device with 4 sufficently fast GPIOs can be used as a JTAG programmer.
+Traditionally speaking, the Segger JLink is used for debugging embedded CPUs let them be standalone or in a Zynq, rather than for configuring FPGAs.

+That being said, all we need to do is use JTAG to shift in a bitstream to the CCLs and technically speaking any programmable device with 4 sufficiently fast GPIOs can be used as a JTAG programmer.
-Additionally, the Jlink is well supported by OpenOCD, the JLink's libraries are open source, and I happened to own one.
+Additionally, the JLink is well supported by OpenOCD, the JLink's libraries are open source, and I happened to own one.

 {{< alert icon="circle-info" >}}
-Note : I could also have used an USB Blaster, which considereing it is litterally an Altera tool would have made it hillarious.
+Note : I could also have used a USB Blaster, which considering it is literally an Altera tool would have made it hilarious.
 {{< /alert >}}
 {{< figure
     src="segger_jlink_conn.svg"